-In academic year 2013-2014, there are 101 tenured and tenure-track faculty members in the College of Engineering.
-That includes three endowed professorships in the areas of electrical and computer engineering, entrepreneurship and innovation, and professional development.
-In FY 2013, extramural research reached $26.4 million.
+In academic year 2014-2015, there are 107 tenured and tenure-track faculty members in the College of Engineering.
+That includes six endowed professorships in the areas of electrical and computer engineering, entrepreneurship & innovation, measurement science, professional development, renewable energy, and materials science.
+Extramural research has reached $25.2 million in expenditures in a total budget of $48.4 million.
 We operate several national research centers, including the $7.5-million Northeast Climate Science Center, funded by the U.S. Department of the Interior.

-With five of our faculty members receiving NSF CAREER awards in recent months, 36 faculty members from the college have now won this prestigious honor for young academics.
+With six of our faculty members receiving NSF CAREER awards in recent months, 37 faculty members from the college have now won this prestigious honor for young academics.
 Just to put the quality of our researchers in perspective, approximately half of our current faculty have received CAREER Awards and/or were chosen as Fellows of their professional organizations.

 Last year, engineering undergraduates received over $390,000 in scholarships from 53 endowed funds and 82 annual scholarships.
 The average scholarship award was $1,250.
 More than 59 percent of College of Engineering undergraduate students qualify for need-based aid.
 The college also hosts 15 professional and honor societies, along with an active chapter of the Society of Women Engineers and one of the oldest Multicultural Engineering Programs in the country.

 An Engineering Career Planning & Student Development Center prepares students for professional opportunities and provides a place where engineering students, faculty, and employers can meet and develop mutually beneficial relationships.
 Over the last five years, approximately 81 percent of our graduates have been placed in professional positions or graduate school, and the average starting salary for en entry level engineering job is about $60,000.